ahaborte918/osticket-post-install-config/README.md

 - Windows 11</b> (24H2)

-- <h2>Post-Install Configuration Objectives</h2>
+<h2>Post-Install Configuration Objectives</h2>
-- Log into the Admin Panel via http://localhost/osTicket/scp/login.php and direct users to the client portal at http://localhost/osTicket.
+- STEP 1 - Log into the Admin Panel via http://localhost/osTicket/scp/login.php and direct users to the client portal at http://localhost/osTicket.
-- In the Admin Panel, configure Roles, Departments, and Teams to manage agent permissions, visibility, and cross-department collaboration.
+- STEP 2 - In the Admin Panel, configure Roles, Departments, and Teams to manage agent permissions, visibility, and cross-department collaboration.
-- Adjust User Settings to require registration before users can create tickets by unchecking the "unregistered users" option.
+- STEP 3 - Adjust User Settings to require registration before users can create tickets by unchecking the "unregistered users" option.
-- Add Agents under the Admin Panel (e.g., Kim Possible in SysAdmins, Ron Stoppable in Support) and create Users under the Agent Panel (e.g., Karen).
+- STEP 4 - Add Agents under the Admin Panel (e.g., Kim Possible in SysAdmins, Ron Stoppable in Support) and create Users under the Agent Panel (e.g., Karen).
-- Set up SLA plans and define Help Topics to organize ticket types and response expectations based on issue severity.
+- STEP 5 - Set up SLA plans and define Help Topics to organize ticket types and response expectations based on issue severity.

 <h2>Configuration Steps</h2>